 Mandatory Education Requirement for All Prescribers

-As of January 1, 2011, pursuant to MGL 94C, Section 18(e), all prescribers, upon initial application for MA Controlled Substance Registration (MCSR) and subsequently during each APRN license renewal period, must complete education relative to:
+As of January 1, 2011, with subsequent amendments from chapter 52 of the Acts of 2016, pursuant to MGL 94C, Section 18(e), all prescribers, upon initial application for MA Controlled Substance Registration (MCSR) and subsequently during each APRN license renewal period, must complete education relative to:

-- identification of patients at high risk for substance abuse, and
+- identification of patients at risk for substance use disorders;

 The educational program is a web-based activity supported by funding from the Massachusetts Board of Registration in Medicine, and by an unrestricted educational grant from the Center for Substance Abuse Treatment of the Substance Abuse and Mental Health Services Administration and is offered at no charge to prescribers.
 At the completion of the program, a certificate for 3 AMA PRA Category 1 Credit(s)™ can be downloaded and printed.
 This continuing education offering is consistent with the Board of Registration in Nursing (Board) requirements at 244 CMR 5.00: Continuing Education for the equivalent of 3.6 Contact Hours.

 Please note that MGL 94C, Section 18(e) does not specify a minimum number of contact hours to comply with this education requirement.
-Also, the Board Advisory Ruling #0901: Management of Pain was revised on November 10, 2011 to include the new education requirement for APRNs with prescriptive authority.
+Also, the Board Advisory Ruling #0901: Management of Pain has undergone revisions to keep pace with amendments.

 Through your signature on the Massachusetts Controlled Substance Registration (MCSR) form and on your nursing license renewal form, you attest under penalties of perjury compliance with state tax and child support laws, mandatory reporting laws, and regulations, including continuing education requirements.